macadev/Gibbon-Tabs/README.md

 ### Tab Management

 - Search and jump to tabs by title or URL, across all your windows.
-- Quickly delete tabs while being able to see their title and URL
+- Quickly delete tabs while being able to see their title and URL.
-- Keyboard shortcuts for navigation and tab deletion will make you very fast
+- Keyboard shortcuts for navigation and tab deletion will make you very fast.
-- It's really pretty to look at!
+- It's really pretty to look at!.

 ### Save Tabs For Later